10 Basic Rules of Radio Etiquette When Using Your Yacht’s VHF Radio

 It’s better for all boaters if every operator of a VHF marine radio is trained up on how to use one.
 That’s why, as required by the Radio Communications Act, all VHF marine radio operators must carry a Restricted Operator

 Certificate (Maritime).
-Get your certificate, often referred to by its abbreviation – ROC(M) – through the Canadian Power & Sail Squadrons (CPS), which handles training and testing for Industry Canada.
+Get your certificate, often referred to by its abbreviation – ROC(M) – through the Canadian Power & Sail Squadrons (CPS), which handles training and testing for Innovation, Science and Economic Development Canada.

 Now, let’s move on to radio etiquette.